brett-treweek/liams-website/README.md

 - Was very useful to quickly get feedback from liam on his preferred design before commiting to the build.

 ### Styled Components
 - A Styling library for React.
-I enjoyed using styled components as it results in cleaner component scoped css.
+- I enjoyed using styled components as it results in cleaner, component scoped css and made making responsiveness for mobile devices easier.

 ### Material UI
 - A library of ready to go components for React which was great to use.